 Sota Solutions was established in 1989 by father and son team, Michael and Paul Cowham.
-From start-up in the early days of the PC revolution, the company is today one of the UK's most succesful independent IT service providers, managing contracts valued at more than £10m.
+From start-up in the early days of the PC revolution, the company is today one of the UK's most successful independent IT service providers, managing contracts valued at more than £10m.

 Initially specialising in the supply and support of accounting software for small businesses, Sota became the dominant financial software reseller in south-east England by the end of the 90's.
 Customers demanded accounting software, but also the IT platform to run it on, so a team of professional IT engineers and technicians was employed, and hardware and networking services were developed to enable Sota to provide a complete solution.